 Dear Prof. Dr. Martin Bridson:

 Again, I thank you for your support of the work by Jeffrey Lagarias and Chuanming Chong.
 I believe their work has been under-valued within academic studies.
 I am not referring to their interests in packing densities; that has been addressed by many since Kepler.
-The more important question, it seems, is the very nature of the infinitesimal scale and that 7.35+ degree gap that is created by the geometry of five tetrahedrons sharing a common edge.
+The more important question, it seems is about the very nature of the infinitesimal scale and that 7.35+ degree gap that is created by the geometry of five tetrahedrons sharing a common edge.

 Does this gap have anything to do with quantum fluctuations?
 Is this the geometric gap that Aristotle did not see and scholars missed for over 1800 years?
 Does it hold key insights about the indeterminate and the nature of chaos, unpredictability, undecidability and uncomputability?